-- Understand various aspects of curriculum planning and designing - Develop insight regarding the curriculum reform processes in various contexts - Develop a critical understanding of global trends in school curricula and appreciation of the same in the Indian context - Develop ability to design curricular and co-curricular structures, textbooks and other learning materials and also to evaluate curricula and textbooks.
+• CO- Explain the curriculum reform processes in various contexts

+Develop a critical understanding of global trends in school curricula and appreciation nature of the same in the Indian context curriculum.

+• Develop ability to design curricular and co-curricular structures, textbooks and other learning materials and also to evaluate curricula and textbooks.